Juhannuspukki/rtl/content/contact/_index.md

 cartoonMapSquareTitle: Locating the entrance
 cartoonMap: rtlgraphic.png
 cartoonMapAltText: Map of the location of Mahatun Plaza, a building located between Bangkok Bank and Novotel hotel.
+cartoonMap2SquareTitle: Map of the 10th floor
+cartoonMap2: rtl-graphic-2.png
+cartoonMap2AltText: Map of the location of RTL School withing the 10th floor of Mahatun Plaza.
 ---